 Why is dark chocolate beneficial to your health?
 There are many reasons.

-One of these is that dark chocolate is a powerful antioxidant that battles those free radicals responsible for our aging process.
+One of these healthy reasons is that dark chocolate is a powerful antioxidant that battles those free radicals responsible for our aging process.
 It is also low on the glycemic index keeping our blood sugar stable and this in turn helps keep us trim.
 It protects the heart from disease and it can also act as a brain booster!
 These are a few of the great reasons to add dark chocolate to your diet.

 Milk chocolate does not have same health benefits because it contains a lower concentration of cacao.
 Cacao is the superstar here and dark chocolate contains lots of it!
 However not all dark chocolate is equal.
 Cacao is the active ingredient in chocolate that makes it healthy and provides the nutritional benefits.
 The higher the percentage of cacao in the chocolate the better.
 Dark chocolate varieties contain the most cacao.

 Check the label - you should be consuming dark chocolate with at least 70% cacao to realize the benefits.